goFrendiAsgard/zaruba/README.md

 ## Dependency Problem

+Even in the world full of microservices and isolation, you might encounter some resources has to be shared among different services.
+For example like proto-buff schema or even a single function.
+Sometime problems occured when you update a single part in a service, unaware that it will also affect other services as well.

-Last but not least, Zaruba tries to solve dependency problem by using `zaruba link`, providing special action named `zaruba organize-project` and even full-fledge project watcher (`zaruba watch-project`).
+Zaruba tries to solve dependency problem by using `zaruba link`, providing special action named `zaruba organize-project` and even full-fledge project watcher (`zaruba watch-project`).

 # Concepts